Clinical Campus Site Assignment

 Clinical Campus Change Requests

-To be considered for a clinical campus change, the student must file a Clinical Campus Change Request Form and submit it through OASIS between the first day of Foundations 2 and the second Friday of September, after the summer between the first and second year.
-All requests to change clinical campuses will be included in a lottery to determine which students are able to make a campus change, unless they meet one of the following categories:
+To be considered for a clinical campus change, the student must file a Clinical Campus Change Request Formand submit it through OASIS no later than noon on the first day of September of Foundations Level Year Two.
+Campus change considerations will be made for students who meet one of the following categories:

 • When a student has a significant medical condition or disability that requires ongoing treatment in a specific location or limits their ability to travel to their current clinical campus and changing campuses would positively address the issue.